 Netuxo provides websites and associated services to small groups, NGOs and business.
 We specialise in building sites using the Drupal Content Management System and maintaining and developing sites that have been built with Drupal.
 Drupal is free / open source software and is used to run some of the biggest websites in the world.
 There is a very large and active global community of developers building websites with Drupal.

 We specialise in providing Drupal services to NGOs, campaign groups and other co-operators.

 Netuxo is registered as a limited company in England and Wales and our company rules define us as a workers' co-operative.
-This means that we work as a collective and without hierarchy.
-All the members of the co-operative are directors and employees, and all permanent employees have the opportunity to become members.
+This means that we work as a collective and without formal hierarchy.
+All the members of the co-operative are directors and employees and all permanent employees have the opportunity to become members.
 We make decisions together and without a boss.